 In spite of my worries, Shibuya Station was almost same as usual except some people in costume.
 You’ll agree with me.

 |Shibuya Scramble Crossing in the AFTERNOON on Halloween|

 It was around noon.
-We can find some people in costume, but they are not majority.
-At this moment.
+We can find some people in costume, but they are not the majority.

 I saw some people in costume saying, “It is not so crowded now!”
 This is the part of Shibuya Station where we can see the avant-garde painting by Taro Okamoto for free.

 |Let’s find Mario & Luigi in Shibuya Station!|

 For me, who survived super crazy crowds in Tokyo so many time, this is nothing.